peterbrittain/asciimatics/README.rst

 * Many animation effects - e.g. sprites, particle systems, banners, etc.

 Currently this API has been proven to work on CentOS 6 & 7, Raspbian (i.e.
-Debian wheezy), Windows 7, 8 & 10 and OSX 10.11, though it should also
+Debian wheezy), Ubuntu 14.04, Windows 7, 8 & 10 and OSX 10.11, though it should
-work for any other platform that provides a working curses implementation.
+also work for any other platform that provides a working curses implementation.

 (Please let me know if you successfully verified it on other platforms so that I can update this list).